enterdevstudio/atemia-projects-manager/README.md

 If encounter errors, server logs can be found in glassfish/domains/domain1/logs/

-Inside this zip file, you'll find a /bin/ directory which contains the "asadmin" script.
+Inside the zip file, you'll find a /bin/ directory which contains the "asadmin" script.

 You can start and stop default domain with